 Smoking cessation should be an integral component of treatment for chronic obstructive pulmonary disease (COPD) and other respiratory disorders.2

-Tobacco smoking is a significant contributor to respiratory disorders.
-It is a major factor in the development of COPD and lung cancer.3 Several epidemiological studies have shown that cigarette smoking is the primary factor in causing lung cancer and death from lung cancer.4 Research has also shown that cigarette smoking is the most important risk factor for COPD.5
+Tobacco smoking significantly contributes to respiratory disorders.
+It is a major factor in the development of COPD and lung cancer.3 Several epidemiological studies have shown that cigarette smoking is the primary factor in causing lung cancer and death from lung cancer.4 Research has also shown that cigarette smoking is the most impactful risk factor for COPD.5

 Characteristics of respiratory patients who smoke

 Respiratory patients are a difficult target.
 At some stage in a patient’s development of respiratory symptoms, advice from a general practitioner is likely to have been given, perhaps multiple times.
 During this process, it is possible the patient will become “tolerant” to the practitioner’s advice and recommendations may have less and less of an effect on the patient.
 The more severe the lung disease, the more difficult it is for a patient to give up smoking.
 In the advanced stages of COPD, quality of life may be low and the smoking patient might consider smoking one of the few things that improves life.2